DeMuenu/MoonlightVRC/README.md

 4. Add the light transform to your `PlayerPositionsToShader` component's `otherLightSources` array.

 5. Use one of the premade shaders on your material.
-Or if you feel like it, use the provided .hlsl/.cginc in your own shader.
+Or, if you feel like it, use the provided .hlsl/.cginc in your own shader.
 You just need to copy everything surrounded by Moonlight comments, and apply it at the end of your shader.

 ---

 ## Editor preview

-- While not in Play mode, the editor helper `PlayerPositionsToShaderPreview` (EditorPreview/Editor/PlayerPositionsToShaderPreview.cs) and `ShadowcasterUpdaterPreview` (EditorPreview/Editor/ShadowcasterUpdaterPreview.cs) write the same property blocks to assigned Renderers so you can preview lighting effects in the Scene view.
+- While not in play mode, the editor helper `PlayerPositionsToShaderPreview` (EditorPreview/Editor/PlayerPositionsToShaderPreview.cs) and `ShadowcasterUpdaterPreview` (EditorPreview/Editor/ShadowcasterUpdaterPreview.cs) write the same property blocks to assigned Renderers so you can preview lighting effects in the Scene view.
 Those update 10 times a second.
 - The editor partial helper for building preview arrays is in `EditorPreview/PlayerPositionsToShader.Editor.cs`.

 ---